Cimpress-MCP/vagrant-orchestrate/README.md

 Go ahead and push changes to your managed servers, one at a time.
 Support for parallel deployments is planned.

     $ vagrant orchestrate push

+The push command is currently limited by convention to vagrant machines that start with the "managed-" prefix.
+So if you have other, local machines defined in the Vagrantfile, `vagrant orchestrate push` will not operate on those, but be cautioned that `vagrant up`, `provision` and `destroy` will by default.

 You can run vagrant with increased verbosity if you run into problems